-- Pets (like dogs) can wander far very quickly and some (like cats) may just be right under your nose; however give fliers with a color photograph and description of your pet to these organizations within 30 miles of your home Visit or contact these organizations as much as possible.
-However, remember that some places may not have the resources to help you over the phone.
+- Pets (like dogs) can wander far very quickly and some (like cats) may be right under your nose.
+However, you can give flyers with a color photograph and description of your pet to these organizations within 30 miles of your home.
+Visit or contact these organizations as much as possible.
+Remember that some places may not have the resources to help you over the phone.

 - Animal Shelters

 - Humane Organizations and Rescue Organizations

 - Animal Control Agencies

 - Place "Lost Pet" ads in your local newspapers.
 These show you're actively looking for your pet, in case someone else claims it.

 - Check the "Found Pets" ads in your local newspapers every day.